Your NFU officeholders

-Minette runs a tenanted family farm in Wiltshire.
-The mixed farming business includes a 100 cow continental cross suckler herd, and a small herd of pedigree Herefords as well as sheep and arable.
-Diversification includes the conversion of a 17th Century tythe barn into a wedding and corporate events venue, and horse liveries.
+Diversification includes the conversion of a 17th century tithe barn into a wedding and corporate events venue, and horse liveries.
 Minette co-founded the campaigning initiatives 'Ladies in Beef' and the 'Great British Beef Week'.

-She has been an NFU member from grassroots through to County Chairman; she served as Wiltshire’s Council delegate and also as Regional Board Chairman for the South West.
-Minette has also been a member of NFU Governance Board and served as NFU Deputy President for four years from 2014 to 2018.
-Minette is also a Trustee of Farm Africa.
+She has been an NFU member from grassroots through to County Chair; she served as Wiltshire’s Council delegate and also as Regional Board Chair for the South West.
+Minette has also been a member of NFU Governance Board and served as NFU Deputy President for four years from 2014 to 2018, before being elected as president in February 2018.
+Minette is also an ambassador of Farm Africa and was made a Deputy Lieutenant to Her Majesty Queen Elizabeth in 2021.

 - EU and international relations